openstack-kr/knu_i18n_2025/CONTRIBUTING.md

 cd prompts
 ```

-#### 2. Locate Your Language Code File
+#### Step 2.
+Locate Your Language Code File

-Inside the prompts folder, you will find prompt files named using language codes, such as:
+Inside the `prompts` folder, you will find prompt files named using language codes, such as:

 ```
-en.txt
-ko.txt
-jp.txt
-fr.txt
+ko_KR.txt
+vi_VN.txt
+ur.txt
 ...
 ```